Norwegian Elkhound vs Norfolk Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Norwegian Elkhound has a typical lifespan of 12-15 years, while Norfolk Terrier lives approximately 12-16 years.
 Health profiles differ significantly between these dogs.
-Norwegian Elkhound is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Norwegian Elkhound is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Norfolk Terrier faces its own health challenges including Heart Conditions, Orthopedic Issues, Other Concerns.
 Norwegian Elkhound has 2 documented predispositions compared to 3 for Norfolk Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health